shubhamgosain/WeatherApplication/README.md

 Though it's basic app but the quality of work that can be done on such kind of applications can be interactive and i done the same .

+All the weather icons and png images I have provide under src/weather2 package which you can use accordingly.

 Just Pull or Clone the repository and enjoy working

 Enjoy !!